 Mishing Tribe at Majuli

 Among its inhabitants are Mishing tribes that originally belonged to the Arunachal Pradesh, but came and settled here many years ago.
 The tribe we met told us that they used to do agriculture but the river floods have eroded their lands.
 And all they can manage to do is manual labor.
 The women weave Mekhala Chaddars and Gamchhas.
 They live in temporary bamboo huts that can be quickly dismantled when the rains come and re-built elsewhere.
 Visitors come to them for their homemade rice beer.

 Most commonly talked about places to visit Majuli Island is Satras.
 These are nothing but Ashrams or Maths as they are known in the rest of the country.
-These were setup by 15th-century saint Guru SankarDev.
-Though the original Satra setup by the Guru has already submerged in the river, there are many still operational that were setup by many of his followers.
-Satras are spread across the whole of Assam but somehow you get to hear about the ones that exist in the island of Majuli.
+These were set up by 15th-century saint Guru SankarDev.
+Though the original Satra setup by the Guru has already submerged in the river, there are many still operational that were set up by many of his followers.
+Satras are spread across the whole of Assam but somehow you get to hear about the ones that exist on the island of Majuli.
 Satras is home to Brahamcharis called Vaishnavas, who have dedicated themselves to this school of devotion.